seanode/seanode.github.io/_posts/2014-05-19-june-2014-migrations-clouds-high-performance-nodejs.md

 layout: post
 title: "June 2014 Meetup - Migrations, Clouds, and High-Performance Node.js"
 description: ""
-tags: [node.js, javascript, meetup, production, cloud]
+tags: [node.js, javascript, meetup, performance, migration, cloud]
 ---
 {% include JB/setup %}

-The Seattle Node.js Meetup is pleased announce our next meetup with talks on migrating application stacks to Node.js and high-performance node.
+The Seattle Node.js Meetup is pleased announce our next meetup on **Wednesday, June 25, 2014** with talks on migrating application stacks to Node.js and high-performance node.
 We'll get pizza and beverages thanks to our wonderful host Mixpo as we mix, mingle and Node away in their swanky downtown offices.